-- (1) We reviewed the modelling methodologies for measurement. and assessed reasonableness of the models selection, key parameters estimation, significant judgements and assumptions in relation to the models.
-We examined the calculation for model measurement on a sample basis, to test whether or not the measurement models is consistent the modelling methodologies documented by the management. - (2) We selected samples to assess the management's appropriateness of the identification of loans and advances to customers, financial assets measured amortized cost in financial investments, commitments and financial guarantees in stage
+- (1) We reviewed the modelling methodologies for ECL measurement, and assessed the reasonableness of the models selection, key parameters estimation, significant judgements and assumptions in relation to the models.
+We examined the calculation for model measurement on a sample basis, to test whether or not the measurement models is consistent the modelling methodologies documented by the management. - (2) We selected samples to assess the appropriateness of the management's identification of loans and advances to customers, financial assets measured at amortized cost in financial investments, commitments and financial guarantees in stage 3.